scsm-ua/kirtan-guide-en/songs/jayare-jayare-jaya-gaura-sarasvati.md

     e-rūpa ārati brahmā śambhu agochara gaura bhakta kṛpā pātra mātra siddhi sāra

-This type of divine worship of Mahāprabhu is be- yond the vision of even Lord Brahmā or Lord Shiva.
+This type of divine worship of Mahāprabhu is beyond the vision of even Lord Brahmā or Lord Shiva.
 Only by receiving the mercy of a devotee of Lord Gaurāṅga can one attain such perfection. śrī svarūpa, rāmānanda, rūpa, sanātana

 #### 12